-About 10 percent of people with melanoma have family members with it.
-A person whose close relatives have had melanoma has a higher chance of getting it.
-People with a family history of melanoma need to have their skin checked by a doctor more often.
-They also need to take extra care to avoid the sun.
+About 10% of people with melanoma have family members with it.
+If you have close relatives who have had melanoma, you have a higher chance of getting it.
+Have your skin checked by a doctor more often.
+And, take extra care to avoid the sun.

 The first sign of melanoma may be a new mole or one that changes in size, shape, or color.
 The ABCD traits that may suggest a melanoma are asymmetry, border, color, and diameter.

 The border or edges of a mole that is a melanoma is sometimes blurred and ragged.

 Color.
 The color of a melanoma is sometimes uneven.
 The color of a melanoma may be different shades of black, brown, pink, white, red, or blue.

 Diameter.
 The diameter is the measurement across a melanoma from one side to the other side.
 If a mole is melanoma, it may get bigger.
 Melanomas are usually larger than the eraser of a pencil.

 Doctors often add an "E" to the ABCD rule, which stands for evolving.
 Any mole that is changing in size, shape, color, or in how it feels should be checked by a doctor.
 Melanomas can look very different from each other.
 Some might have all of the ABCD changes and some may have few or none.
 It is important to talk to a doctor right away if you notice any changes in moles.

 Many people with cancer get a second opinion from another doctor.
 There are many reasons to get one.
 Here are some of those reasons.